Home of Apples4theteacher.com - Games, Puzzles, and Interactive Learning for Elementary Students, Preschool Kids and Toddlers

-Puzzles Color Holiday Fun Shop
+Thematic Books Color Holiday Fun Teacher Printables

-for Teachers and Kids
+Teachers and Homeschoolers

 Back to School Planning - Ideas and Suggestions for Parents and Teachers

-Home > Occasions > Back to School > Articles > Make This Year Better Than Last Year
+Home > Occasions > Back to School > Articles > Make This School Year Better Than Last Year

 Remember that incident from last year?
 You do?
 Then it's time to put it behind you.
 It's history!
 If last year wasn't such a good school year for your child, you should be even more bound and determined to make this year better than last year!